 MCEF Grant Program

-The Montgomery County Educational Foundation (MCEF) is pleased to announce the opportunity for teachers, administrators and PTAs/PTOs to apply for grants for the fall of 2017.
+The Montgomery County Educational Foundation (MCEF) is pleased to announce the opportunity for teachers, administrators and PTAs/PTOs to apply for grants for the 2019-2020 school year.
 A typical grant award ranges from $250 up to a maximum of $1,000.
-Thanks to the continued support of several donors, we can already announce the following sponsored grants:
+Thanks to the continued support of several donors and our MCPS payroll deduction program, we can already announce the following sponsored grants:

 The purpose of this grant program is to provide educational opportunities above and beyond what is available through public funding and to benefit the broad spectrum of Montgomery County Public Schools students, at all ages and all levels of ability.
 Through its grant program, MCEF wishes to promote innovation and creativity in areas such as technology, enrichment, literacy, professional development, art, music, math, science, career and technical education, physical education, and environmental conservation.